sztynksior/Advanced_Parallel_Systems_Mini_Project/README.md

 | __b < x__ |       |       |       |
 | __b < x__ |       | __y__ |       |
 | __b < x__ |       |       |       |

 __x__ is a lucky number (minimum in a row and maximum in a column), __a__ is some number that is greater than __x__, __b__ is some number that is smaller than __x__, and __y__ is another lucky number.

 If __y__ is a lucky number then __y > a__ and __y < b__ which implies that __y > x__ and __y < x__.
 It is impossible that __y__ is greater and smaller than __x__ at the same time.

 ###### Complexity
-Algorithm has to visit every cell of a matrix once and after that it has to search array of length equal to the number of rows in the matrix.
+Algorithm has to visit each cell of a matrix once and after that it has to search an array of length equal to the number of rows in the matrix.
 $$O_\text{seq}=O(mn)+O(m)=O(mn)$$
 where $m$ is a number of rows in a matrix and $n$ is a number of columns.